attract pollinators to improve harvest

 Moths: Attract These Nighttime Pollinators to Improve Harvest

-Plant night blooming flowers: Moths are nighttime pollinators and are worth attracting to your garden.
+Moths are nighttime pollinators and are worth attracting to your garden.
 Start attracting moths to pollinate your garden by planting nighttime blooming flowers that thrive in the moonlight.
 When moths have blooms to feed on, they will visit your vegetable garden and help pollinate it when the daytime workers are sleeping.

-Provide housing: Hang insect houses in trees near your garden to help moths feel more inviting to stay around in your garden.
+Hang insect houses in trees near your garden to help moths feel more inviting to stay around in your garden.

-Provide water: Moths are not heavy water drinkers.
+Moths are not heavy water drinkers.
 They get the water they need by feeding on rotted fruits and vegetables.
 Hang a fruit basket in a non-fruit tree to help hydrate them.
-Avoid adding too much fruit to the basket as you want to avoid attracting flies and maggots.
+Avoid adding too much fruit to the basket, as you want to avoid attracting flies and maggots.
 Again, NEVER hang rotten fruit near your fruit trees.
 That is an invitation for an infestation in your developing fruits on your trees.

 Bats: Attract These Nighttime Pollinators to Improve Harvest

-Plant flowers: I know what you may be thinking.
+I know what you may be thinking.
 Why on earth would you want to attract bats to your garden, right?
 Well, bats have a bad reputation that they do not deserve.
-They are calm nighttime creatures that avoid human interactions and help pollinate your garden during the night by visiting your nighttime blooming flowers and fruits and vegetable plants.
+They are calm nighttime creatures that avoid human interactions and help pollinate your garden during the night by visiting your nighttime blooming flowers and fruits, and vegetable plants.
 Bats will not bother or hurt you and will keep themselves out of your sight unless you go out in your garden at night.
 You will get to see them flying around, but they will not bother you.

 Summary

-I hope I have inspired you to start attracting pollinators to improve your harvest and set your garden on the right path to a successful planting season and help your garden thrive.
+I hope I have inspired you to start attracting pollinators to improve your harvest and set your garden on the right path to a successful planting season, and help your garden thrive.

 If you were encouraged by this post, I invite you to check out my FREE Self-Sufficiency Academy for fun free printables, planners, and charts.